Jbird757/AWS-Serverless-Static-Website-TF-Module/README.md

 Once you understand what Terraform will do, run `terraform apply`.
 This will first do an additional plan, and once you confirm the plan, it will create the resources in AWS.

 The apply will take several minutes.
 Usually it doesn't take this long, but creating a CloudFront Distribution is a slow process.
-Once it is complete, you can run this command `aws s3 cp {file_name} s3://{Bucket Name}/` to upload your index.html file or run it specifying the directory which holds your static code with the `--recusive` flag for multiple files and subdirectories.
+Once it is complete, you can run this command from the directory that contains your index.html file `aws s3 cp {file_name} s3://{Bucket Name}/` to upload your index.html file or run it specifying the directory which holds your static code with the `--recursive` flag for multiple files and subdirectories.

 After this is complete, you can go to the url of the CloudFront distribution in your browser and you should see the contents of your static site.